Sustainability Promotion Structure

 Name Affiliation / Position

-SATO Takafumi Member of the Supervisory Committee, The Norinchukin Bank (Former Vice-Chairman of the IFRS Foundation)
+SATO Takafumi Member of the Supervisory Committee, The Norinchukin Bank (Former Vice-Chairman ofthe IFRS Foundation)

 TAKAMURA Yukari Professor, The University of Tokyo Institute for Future Initiatives